indapa/resume/Amit_Indap_resume.md

 - Promoted from Senior Scientist May 2019

-- Responsible for bioinformatics analyses in support of preclincal cancer vaccine programs

 - Responsible for target identification through mining public cancer genomics datasets (TCGA, COSMIC) for cancer vaccine programs

 - Implemented diverse repoitoire of analytical pipelines for long-read denovo assembly, bulk RNA-seq, epitope prediction

-- Identified gene candidates for cell line engineering through the analysis of transcriptome profiling and hierarchical clustering
+- Identified gene candidates for cell line engineering through the analysis of RNAseq transcriptome profiling and hierarchical clustering

 - Identified antigen candidates for in-vitro and in-vivo testing in support of cancer vaccine development using epitope prediction, transcriptome profiling, and somatic mutation identification of murine and human data sets

 - Developed interactive RShiny web applications for exploratory data analysis of epitope prediction data and automation of              laboratory processes

+- Mentoring junior colleagues in bioinformatics skills development

 - Awarded Upjohn Prize in recognition of going above and beyond expected job description responsibilities.